amrisi/amr-guidelines/amr.md

 -----------

 Sometimes we want to use an AMR relation as a first-class concept.
-Converting a role into a concept is called reification.
+Converting a role into a concept is called *reification*.
 Here is an example, where the relation `:cause` is replaced by `cause-01`.
 Instead of `x :cause y`, we have `x :ARG1-of (c / cause-01 :ARG0 y)`.